thaixuandang/ronin-documentation/blog/zkevms-explored.md

 import zksync from './assets/zksync.png';
 import zksynccompiler from './assets/zksynccompiler.png';

-In the rapidly evolving field of blockchain technology, scalability remains a critical challenge.
-Zero-knowledge proofs (ZKPs) have emerged as a promising solution to enhance scalability.
-This article delves into the fundamental concepts of zero-knowledge proofs and their pivotal role in addressing scalability issues on blockchains.
-Specifically, it focuses on zkEVMs (zero-knowledge Ethereum Virtual Machines), which integrate ZKPs to facilitate a more scalable and secure blockchain.
-By providing a comprehensive comparison between various notable zkEVM implementations, the article aims to elucidate their differences and advantages.
+Scalability remains a significant challenge in blockchain technology, prompting the exploration of innovative solutions like zero-knowledge proofs (ZKPs).
+We explore the fundamental concepts of ZKPs and their application in addressing blockchain scalability, with a focus on zero-knowledge Ethereum Virtual Machines (zkEVMs). zkEVMs leverage ZKPs to enhance scalability in blockchain systems while maintaining a high level of security.
+We also provide a comparison of various zkEVM implementations, highlighting their differences and advantages.
+Specific attention is given to prominent open-source zkEVMs such as Polygon zkEVM and zkSync Era, detailing their technical stacks, zero-knowledge components, data availability solutions, and EVM compatibility.
+Performance benchmarks are also presented, comparing prover time, settlement costs, proof compression, and data availability costs.

 ## Blockchain trilemma

 Blockchain trilemma (first coined by Vitalik Buterin) is a problem faced by blockchain engineers.
 The trilemma states that we cannot optimize all three aspects of a blockchain, namely, decentralization, security and scalability without accepting some kind of trade-off between them.
 Traditional blockchains like Bitcoin, Ethereum, etc are built upon security and decentralization.
 Therefore, they inevitably suffer from scalability problems.
 Recognizing this problem, the Ethereum team has proposed a rollup-centric roadmap to scale the blockchain through rollups.